-The Supreme Court recently held 5-3 that local governments have “standing” to bring Fair Housing Act (FHA) lawsuits against banks alleging discriminatory lending practices.
+The Supreme Court recently ruled local governments have “standing” to bring Fair Housing Act (FHA) lawsuits against banks alleging discriminatory lending practices.

 The glass is more than half full after the Supreme Court’s ruling in Bank of America v.
 Miami — but not as full as local governments would like.
 The Supreme Court could have totally shut down local government lawsuits against banks for discriminatory lending practices, but it didn’t.
 The Supreme Court also could have made it easier for local governments to prove these cases, but it didn’t.

 In Bank of America v.
 Miami, the Supreme Court held 5-3 that local governments have “standing” to bring Fair Housing Act (FHA) lawsuits against banks alleging discriminatory lending practices.
 But to win these claims, local governments must show that their injuries were more than merely foreseeable.
 The State and Local Legal Center (SLLC) filed an amicus brief in this case on the side of the city of Miami.